Sairyss/domain-driven-hexagon/README.md

 - Commands are now plain objects
 - Moved generic files to /libs directory
 - Refactored Entity/Aggregate creation
+- Using a command bus instead of importing a service directly
 - And more

 Updates in readme and code: